2017 Run Results

 The annual Achilles St. Patrick’s Day 5K Run/Walk is a five kilometre run or walk (your choice!) through the heart of downtown Toronto.
 In 2017, the run/walk will take place on Sunday, March 12th beginning and ending at Steam Whistle Brewing, The Roundhouse, just south of the CN Tower and the Rogers Centre on Bremner Boulevard.

-In 2012, we celebrated our 14th year anniversary.
+In 2017, we celebrate our 18th year anniversary.
 Become a part of our tradition by enjoying the first spring Sunday morning run followed by a wee bit of Irish merriment, a hot bowl of Irish chili, and an ice-cold Steam Whistle pilsner.
 Come decked out in your St. Patrick’s Day best or your running gear.
 Either way, you can’t help but have fun at this unique event.

 Achilles St. Patrick’s Day 5K Run/Walk benefits Achilles Canada

-The Achilles St. Patrick’s Day 5K Run/Walk sponsored by Irish Spring, Steam Whistle Brewing, Goodlife, Leon’s and The Running Room benefits Achilles Canada, a non-profit organization that provides people with various disabilities an opportunity to receive the physical, psychological, and communal benefits of running.
+The Achilles St. Patrick’s Day 5K Run/Walk sponsored by Steam Whistle Brewing and Goodlife, , benefits Achilles Canada—a non-profit organization that provides people with various disabilities an opportunity to receive the physical, psychological, and communal benefits of running.
 The club offers training and support by able-bodied members to its Achilles athletes of all ability levels.